artbrock/holochain_docs/Holochain-Development-Introduction.md

 ## Download docker and the app skeleton
 1. If you have not already, install docker and docker compose: [Docker Installation](Docker-Installation-for-Developers)

-2. Pick a name for your new holochain app.
-Lets call it `myHolochainApp`
+2. Pick an all lowercase name for your holochain app.
+Lets call it `myholochainapp`
     ```bash
     $ #navigate to where you wanna be
-    $ mkdir myHolochainApp
+    $ mkdir myholochainapp
-    $ cd myHolochainApp
+    $ cd myholochainapp
     $ git clone https://github.com/metacurrency/holoSkel.git .
     ```
     > **What do I have?**